stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 This replaces all `prefix__type1` by `prefix__type2` in the wsdl2h output.

-@warning Do not agressively replace types, because this can cause XML validation to fail when a value-type mismatch is encountered in the XML input.
+@warning Do not agressively replace types, because this can cause XML schema validation to fail when a value-type mismatch is encountered in the XML input.
 Therefore, only replace similar types with other similar types that are wider (e.g.  `short` by `int` and `float` by `double`).